Carsiao/Digital-CV/README.md

 ***

-## 📌 On The Side (Co-Curricular Activities)
+## 📌 Co-Curricular Activities
 - **Member, School of Engineering Rangers  *(Apr 2017 - May 2021)***
 	- Ambassador of Ngee Ann Polytechnic’s School of Engineering.
-Participate and plan outreach events to promote the engineering courses to secondary school students.
+Participated and planned outreach events to promote the engineering courses to secondary school students.

 - **Treasurer, Ngee Ann Polytechnic's Radio Control Club *(Apr 2016 - Oct 2018)***
 	- Handled administration and financial tasks.

+- **Overall-in-Charge, 2018 Math Challenge  *(2018)***
+	- As the Overall-In-Charge, I oversaw the planning, execution, and coordination of fellow School of Engineering ambassadors.
+It was one of the biggest events participated by several secondary schools.

+- **Assistant Class Representative, School of Engineering (NP)  *(2018-2019)***
+	- Assisted the class representative with administration duties.

+- **Participant, Teaching & Learning Methodologies of LIM 2.0 (Invitation Only) *(2018-2019)***
+	- Specially invited by my lecturers to provide constructive feedback for modules under the School of Interdisciplinary Studies (NP).

+**Class Representative, Mechanical Engineering Division (NP)  *(2017)***
+	- Represented my class at the ME Course Dialogue and advocated for our suggestion to host inter-class engineering competitions.

+**Leader, 2017 AeroChallenge  *(2017)***
+	- Engaged and lead my assigned group of secondary school students to their respective game venues while also sharing insights on Ngee Ann Polytechnic's engineering courses.

-- **Participant, The Christieara Programme Camp(Invitation Only) *(2017)***
+- **Participant, The Christieara Programme Camp (Invitation Only) *(2017)***
+	- The Christieara Programme is Ngee Ann Polytechnic’s talent development programme offered exclusively to students with strong academic performance, leadership skills and exemplary character.
+Students are provided with the opportunity to participate in workshops, dialogues and camps to enrich themselves.
-	- Participated in a camp to sharpen my leadership and communication skills; allowing me to work more effectively as an individual and in teams.
+	- The camp sharpened my leadership and communication skills; allowing me to work more efficiently as an individual and in teams.

 ***